 Contact the local film office

-Any production bigger than a single hand-held camera will likely require a permit, which means the city's film office has a running list of everything that’s about to be or is currently in production.
-This information may not be available to the public but the film office may have a training program with direct lines to open crew positions, like New York City’s “Made in NY” Production Assistant Training Program or Atlanta’s Georgia Film Academy.
+Any production bigger than a single hand-held camera will likely require a permit, which means the city’s film office has a running list of everything that’s about to be or is currently in production.
+This information may not be available to the public but the film office may have a training program with direct lines to open crew positions, such as New York City’s “Made in NY” Production Assistant Training Program or Atlanta’s Georgia Film Academy.

 Approach camera and gear rental houses

 If you know you want to work with cameras or specialized gear, seek out the big rental houses in your city and pitch yourself as a trainee.
-You’ll likely be working for free, but when productions need to rent equipment and they do so through your rental house, they’ll may need crew to operate everything.
+You’ll likely be working for free, but when productions need to rent equipment and they do so through your rental house, they may need a crew to operate everything.

 The further you get in your career, the more invaluable this group of people will be.
 Just look at Emma Tillinger Koskoff, who started as an assistant to Martin Scorsese and now runs his production company.
 Or Nat Sanders, who went to film school with Barry Jenkins before becoming his go-to editor.
 Or Ruth E. Carter, who met Spike Lee while she was working as a backstage dresser in an L.A. theater, and then went on to design costumes for 12 of his films.